thanos-io/thanos/docs/caching.md

   max_item_size: 0
 ```

+These settings are **optional**:

+- `max_size`: overall maximum number of bytes cache can contain.
+The value should be specified with a bytes unit (ie. `250MB`).
+- `max_item_size`: maximum size of single item, in bytes.
+The value should be specified with a bytes unit (ie. `125MB`).

-Please refer to [In-memory index cache](../components/store.md/#in-memory-index-cache) for more information about flags and configuration definitions.
+This caching type is part of the [Store component](../components/store.md) component.
+Refer to that page for more information about flags and configuration definitions.

 ## [in-memory] Bucket cache